 The second challenge is addressing climate change with the farming industry having to play its full part in delivering the government's commitment to achieving net zero greenhouse gas emissions by 2050.
 (CPRE is arguing for a more ambitious target of 2045).
 This will require significant changes in the way agricultural land is managed and farmed to reduce carbon emissions, encourage carbon storage and sequestration and promote better management of soils.
+Regenerative Agriculture is a response to these needs.
+This is a conservation and rehabilitation approach to food and farming systems, focusing on topsoil regeneration, increasing biodiversity, improving the watercycle, and increasing resilience to climate change.
+Agroecology is based on similar principles.

 A third challenge is to reduce and then reverse the decline in species diversity and abundance of wildlife in the farmed countryside, noting the ambition in the government's 25-year Environment Plan to develop the concept of a Nature Recovery Network.
+The farmed environment will have an important role in the Gloucestershire Nature Recovery Network.